liatrio/terraform-caf-azure/examples/terragrunt/1-landing-zones/README.md

 ## Deploying aks-lz-dev

-_Dislcaimer_: Deploying the Kubernetes cluster may take well above 50 minutes.
+_Disclaimer_: Deploying the Kubernetes cluster may take well above 50 minutes.

 __You will need the 'Billing Contributor' in the tenant you're trying to use__